momentohq/public-dev-docs/docs/develop/api-reference/topics.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Using the Momento Topics (pub/sub) API with Momento Serverless Cache
+# Using the Momento Topics (pub/sub) API with Momento Cache
 Momento Topics is a messaging pattern that allows for real-time communication between parts of a distributed application.
 It enables you to publish (produce) values to a topic, as well as subscribe (consume) from a topic.
 This page details the Momento API methods for interacting with Momento Topics.

 ## Topics methods